 A Cultural History of Syphilis

-Writer Sarah Dunant explores the devastating cultural history of syphilis, which arrived in Europe in the 1490s and tormented society for over 400 years.
+Writer Sarah Dunant looks at the devastating cultural history of syphilis, which arrived in Europe in the 1490s and tormented society for over 400 years.

 It must have been as though hell had come early to earth: pustules spread across the genitals and the faces of its many sufferers, unbearable gastrointestinal pain followed upon fevers, screamingly severe headaches and other symptoms.
 Finally, flesh fell from bones.
 Syphilis had arrived in Europe, where it would stay, misunderstood, lacking any form of cure, for nearly 500 years.